CMihai99/fyndro/README.md

 # <a href="https://cmihai99.github.io/andro" target="_blank" id="andro">Andro</a> [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Find%20over%20100%20new%20and%20exciting%20websites%20at&url=http://cmihai99.github.io/andro&via=androteamfaq&hashtags=andro,webdevelopment,website,websitefinder,developers) [![GitHub issues](https://img.shields.io/github/issues/CMihai99/andro)](https://github.com/CMihai99/andro/issues) [![Github issues](https://img.shields.io/github/issues-closed/CMihai99/andro)](https://github.com/CMihai99/andro/issues?q=is%3Aissue+is%3Aclosed)

-We try and make it fast and intuitive when you are in a rush or in need of a tool/service.
-Just visit our website, search for your needs, and get prompted with a list of websites, along with a bunch of other features.
+We try and make it fast and intuitive when you are in need of a tool or service.
+All you have to do is visit our website and search for what you need.
 Simple as that.

 ## Table of contents